 So for your upcoming video, rather than giving away everything all at once, create a buzz, maintain a bit of mystery, and get people excited for your launch.

-Optimizing the landing page of your video is important if you want your audience to find it.
+Optimising the landing page of your video is important if you want your audience to find it.
 The number one rule is to make sure you’re including the keywords of your video within the content on the landing page.

 We’d suggest to include your keywords in the landing page title, within the alt tags, meta description, and sprinkled throughout the copy on the page.
 You don’t need to worry that you’ll be over-stuffing your content with keywords, it should flow naturally from the topic of your video.

 Once you’ve done this and you’re still finding that traffic is slow moving, it might be worth tweaking your title and meta description to make it more enticing for the reader.

 We recently tested this ourselves and managed to increase organic traffic by 53%!
 All it took was a few tweaks, so next time you create a landing page, test it out for the best results to suit your audience.

 Related reading: How we increased organic blog traffic by 53% (in 5 minutes).